aishwarya-venkatraja/Excel-Projects/Vrinda Store Sales Analysis/readme.md

 6. Using historical data, what is the sales forecast for the year 2023?
 7. How can we optimize sales strategies and focus on high-potential regions?

+## Data Cleaning

+The following steps were done clean the dataset.

+- The Gender column had inconsistent values like "Men","Women","M","W".
+So everything was formatted to standard values "Men","Women".
+- A new column was added based on age called Age category which differentiates people into "Young","Adults","Senior".
+- The quantity column has inconsistent values like 1,2,one,two. they were formatted to standard values as 1 & 2.
+- The Currency and Amount columns were merged together and formatted as currencies.